-There are quite a few places to choose from when it comes to enjoying food and drinks in Luxembourg.
-I can recommend checking out the following:
+What to do in Luxembourg city when it comes to gastronomy… well, there are quite a few places to choose from when it comes to enjoying food and drinks!
+I can recommend checking out the following places:

-We discovered a couple of nice coffee places while walking around, two of them tried and tested: Kaale Kaffi > a very nice vintage clothing shop and coffee bar cross-over, where you can also order some small bites and healthy juices… and pssttt… they have wifi
+- Kaale Kaffi is a very nice vintage clothing shop and coffee bar cross-over, where you can also order some small bites and healthy juices… and pssttt… they have wifi.

-and Konrad Cafe & Bar, a funky styled small bar serving lunch and alcoholic drinks.
+- Konrad Cafe & Bar is a funky styled small bar serving lunch and alcoholic drinks.

-Time for a beer?
-Why not visit Steiler, Luxembourg’s oldest pub…
+- Time for a beer?
+Why not visit Ennert de Steiler, Luxembourg’s oldest pub

-…or Urban, where it’s also very nice to sit outside.
+- Urban City has a nice place to sit outside.
 We were here during the World Cup and both places showed the matches on big screens, too.

 As you can see, there is a lot to enjoy in Luxembourg, from shopping, eating out and visiting the historical sights… but if you’re up for a bit more adventure, no problem either.
-Check back soon as I’ll be writing on horseback riding and hiking in another part of Luxembourg!
+Here are our other articles about Luxembourg:

 Have you ever visited Luxembourg?
 What is your best travel tip on the best Luxembourg City things to do?

 SAVE ON PINTEREST IF YOU’RE PLANNING A WEEKEND LUXEMBOURG: